 The clarity of the water was amazing, the coral was vibrant and there were fish everywhere.

-10- Jatiluwih Rice Terrace
+18- Discover the Jatiluwih Rice Terrace

-At the final one we ate some mangosteens we had bought on our walk.
+At the final one, we ate some mangosteens we had bought on our walk.

 The girls spent at least an hour swimming and standing under the force of the waterfall.

-It is so rare to be able to stand under a fall like that.
-Usually, they are too deep.
+It is so rare to be able to stand under a fall like that as usually, they are too deep.

 Our final day in Bali and we squeezed in one more sunrise.
 I couldn’t have asked for a better way to end our Bali holiday.